-The Very Reverend Shane Parker was born to Irish parents in Edmonton, Alberta, and lived in western Canada during his childhood.
+The Right Reverend Dr. Shane Alexander Donaldson Parker was born to Irish parents in Edmonton, Alberta, and lived in western Canada during his childhood.
 He worked as a labourer for several years before undergraduate and graduate studies in sociology at Carleton University, and was a professional sociologist prior to studies in theology at Saint Paul University.
 He was ordained priest in the Anglican Diocese of Ottawa in 1987 and was appointed Dean of Ottawa and Rector of Christ Church Cathedral in 1999.
 Prior to his appointment as dean, he served as a parish priest and as the diocesan archdeacon.
 On March 14, 2020, he was elected to be the 10th Bishop of the Diocese of Ottawa, and was consecrated and seated on Pentecost Sunday, May 31, 2020.

-He has served as a sessional professor of pastoral theology at Saint Paul University and currently chairs its Anglican Studies Advisory Committee.
-He has been for many years a member of Carleton University's Research Ethics Board.
+He has served as a part-time professor of pastoral ministry and sociology at Saint Paul University and currently chairs its Anglican Studies Advisory Committee.
+Between 2005 and 2020 he was a member of Carleton University's Research Ethics Board.
 Following a long period of writing for the Ottawa Citizen’s Ask the Religion Experts column, a collection of his insightful essays were published by Novalis in a book called Answering the Big Questions.
-In 2010 he was the recipient of the Interfaith Ottawa Award, presented by the Mayor of the City of Ottawa, for devoted service to promoting interfaith dialogue and cooperation.
+In 2010 Bishop Shane was the recipient of the Interfaith Ottawa Award, presented by the Mayor of the City of Ottawa, for devoted service to promoting interfaith dialogue and cooperation.

-Shane is married to Katherine, who practices family law.
-He is the father of two sons and a daughter, and the grandfather of two grandaughters.
+Bishop Shane is married to Katherine Shadbolt, who practices family law.
+He has two sons, a daughter, and three grandchildren.